USE CALAMARES INSTALLER in Build 241210 and 241208

 Note that the file chroot-update-grub2-fedora.txt is in /home/liveuser.
 Just copy and paste from there.

-Be sure though to install on a partition formatted with the ext3 filesystem – see above.
+Be sure though to install on a partition formatted with the ext4 filesystem and refrain from creating special /boot and /home partitions.

 IMPORTANT NOTE: If you want to make your own Fedora Rawhide you should use Refracta Installer for the installation to hard drive.
 But note also that you can use Refracta Snapshot while running Exton|Defender from a USB stick.
 Read this INSTRUCTION…